Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/marketing-analytics.md

 ### Page view

-Page view tracking is enable by default.
-You are able to configurate it to fire a page view event when attribution information changed.
-Or passing a simple boolean callback, the customer can specify to limit event volume on the page view tracking.
+You are able to configurate how the page view event get tracked.
+You can configure to fire a page view event when attribution information changed.
+Or specify the callback function to return a boolean to limit event volume on the page view tracking.

 #### Track the page view event when the attribution changed